CoFly-Project/Problematic-Areas-Detection/README.md

 * and the __*name of the nearest captured UAV image*__.

-In Figure 2, we present the results of the ```Problametic-Areas-Detection``` module based on a given input RGB image in order to calculate the points of interest based on __*VARI index*__, as extracted from the ```Vegetation-Indices``` module.
+In Figure 2, we present the results of the ```Problametic-Areas-Detection``` module based on a given input RGB image in order to calculate the points of interest based on __*VARI index*__.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/80779522/137906993-f1b094cf-0deb-43dd-a682-43d469fcc0f5.png" width="450" />
 <figcaption align = "center"><p align="center"><b>
   Figure 2.
-The pipeline of the Problematic-Areas-Detection module as inputs (a) a given image, (b) the extracted VARI.npy file from the Vegetation-Indices module and the UAV images of the examined area.
+The pipeline of the Problematic-Areas-Detection module as inputs (a) a given image, (b) the extracted VARI.npy file from Vegetation-Indices module and the UAV images of the under-study field.
 The outputs are (c) VARI image representation with the calculated points of interest and the corresponding json file (VARI.json).
 The points of interest are displayed with blue color. </b></figcaption>
 </figure>